karaokemugen/karaokemugen-app/README.md

 }
 ```

 As a superuser on PostgreSQL, you need to create the database properly.
+Use the `psql` command-line tool to connect to your PostgreSQL database.
 Example with the `database.json` above :

 ```SQL
 CREATE DATABASE karaokemugen_app ENCODING 'UTF8';